Published online Aug 7, 2020. doi: 10.3748/wjg.v26.i29.4316

 Published online: August 7, 2020

 Spontaneous bacterial peritonitis (SBP) is a detrimental infection of the ascitic fluid in liver cirrhosis patients, with high mortality and morbidity.
 Early diagnosis and timely antibiotic administration have successfully decreased the mortality rate to 20%-25%.
-However, many patients cannot be diagnosed in the early stages due to the absence of classical SBP symptoms.
 Early diagnosis of asymptomatic SBP remains a great challenge in the clinic.